saurav3199/CTF-writeups/HSCTF6/README.md

     # lets remove the flag to clear up some memory
     print(flag) # log the flag so it is not lost
 ```
-You can see that you have to cause memoory error only.
+You can see that you have to cause memory error only.
 So my teammate Lucas looked on web and finds out [this](https://stackoverflow.com/questions/50709371/ast-literal-eval-memory-error-on-nested-list).
 So you can see that we can cause memory error from nested list.Great learning :smiley:

 ```python